Navigating UK Study - International Students

 Fees

-Your fee includes all tuition, a welcome dinner, entrance fees and travel for the visits to Canterbury Cathedral and Leeds Castle and a Canterbury boat tour.
+Your fee includes all tuition, entrance fees and travel for the visits to Canterbury Cathedral and Leeds Castle, a Canterbury boat tour, and a welcome dinner on Sun 20 Sep, breakfast on Mon 21 Sep, and £50 catering credit on your student card for the rest of your meals.

-For accommodation, see the accommodation section below for details.
+For accommodation fees, see the accommodation section below for details.

 Accommodation